 - (1) Closed season shall be defined as that time from the beginning of college in the fall till the Monday following the day the bids are sent out, except on the special nights during Rushing Week upon which each fraternity in turn entertains the prospective plegees.
-Upon these nights the fraternity which is doing the entertaining may be allowed the privilege of rushing, but no other fraternity is allowed this privilege until their night comes. - (2) During Closed Season, no fraternity shall entertain more than three Freshmen at any one time. - (3) Rush parties will begin on the Tuesday preceeding the week of Thanksgiving.
-Bids shall be sent out Saturday of that week and returned the following Monday.
+Upon these nights the fraternity which is doing the entertaining may be allowed the privilege of rushing, but no other fraternity is allowed this privilege until their night comes. - (2) During Closed Season, no fraternity shall entertain more than three Freshmen at any one time. - (3) The last full week of college before Christmas vacation shall be considered as Rushing Week.
+Beginning on the Monday of this week, each fraternity shall have a night to entertain prospective pledgees.
+These nights shall be chosen by lottery. - (4) Bids shall be sent out by the Secretary of the Council at 8:00 A. M., on the last Friday before the beginning of Christmas vacation.
+All bids stamped and addressed, must be in the hands of the Secretary, by that time.

-- (4) Bids shall be sent out by the secretary of the Council at 8:00 A. M., on the last Friday of Rush Week.
-All bids stamped and addressed, must be in the hands of the secretary, by that time. - (5) All accepted bids must be returned in person to the fraternity house before 1 P. M., Monday closing Rush Week.
-Rejected bids must be mailed to frat houses between 7:30 A, M., and 10:30 A. M., of the Monday ending Rush Week. - (6) No conversation shall be held during Rush Week between fraternity men and eligible men except in frat house the night of the rush party. - (7) All fraternity bids shall be sent out on printed forms supplied by the Council.
-Nothing else in addition to these cards shall be sent out. - (8) No Freshman shall room or board in any fraternity house until he has been pledged by that fraternity. - Sec.
+(5) No bids shall be returned before 8:00 A. M. the following Monday, and all bids shall be returned before Christmas yacation begins.

+(6) From the time the bids are sent out and until 12:00 of the following Monday, no fraternity shall discuss fraternity matters with any prospective plegee.

+(7) All fraternity bids shall be sent out on printed forms supplied by the Council.
+Nothing else in addition to these cards shall be sent out.

+(8) No Freshman shall room or board in any fraternity house until he has been pledged by that fraternity.

+Sec.
 4. No fraternity shall approach any man after he has been pledged to another fraternity or has signified in writing, his intention of being pledged.